Hornet fast facts

 The hornet lifecycle is similar to that of bumblebees, and the queen will have mated the previous summer/autumn.

 Hornet grubs are carnivorous, the adults bring them prey which consists mainly of other insects.
+They will prey on honeybees.
+They knock the worker honeybee to the ground, bite off its wings, legs and abdomen, taking only the thorax with the flight muscles back to the nest to feed the grubs.
 This is chewed up into a paste by the workers and queen and fed to the grubs.
-As many of these prey items are regarded as "pests" by gardeners, it is clear that the hornet should be regarded as the gardener's friend.
+As many other prey items are regarded as "pests" by gardeners, it is clear that the hornet should be regarded as the gardener's friend.

 Hornets are speedy fliers with a flight speed of 6.0 metres per second and 100 wing beats per second.
 Compare this with other insects.They are expert fliers and can fly up, down, forwards and backwards.